Hopac/Hopac/Docs/Programming.md

 e.g. [Erlang](http://www.erlang.org/), are built upon asynchronous message passing primitives and in such systems message queues can collect arbitrary numbers of messages when there are differences in speed between producer and consumer threads.
 Synchronous channels do not work like that.
+A synchronous channel doesn't hold a buffer of messages.
 When a producer job tries to give a message to a consumer job via synchronous channels, the producer is suspended until the producer is ready to take the message.
+A synchronous channel provides something that is much more like a control flow mechanism, like a procedure call, rather than a buffer for passing data between threads.
 This property can make it easier to understand the behaviour of concurrent programs.

 Of course, the bound **Theta(m + n)** does not take into account space that the jobs otherwise accumulate in the form of data structures other than the